go-gost/docs/en/docs/concepts/chain.md

             addr: :0
             interface: eth0
             connector:
-              type: direct
+              type: virtual
             dialer:
-              type: direct
+              type: virtual
           - name: node-1
             addr: :0
             interface: eth1
             connector:
-              type: direct
+              type: virtual
             dialer:
-              type: direct
+              type: virtual
 	```

-Here node-0 and node-1 are direct connection nodes.
+Here node-0 and node-1 are virtual nodes.
 When the host is [multi-homed] (/en/tutorials/multi-homed/), you can specify different interfaces for each node through the `interface` parameter, so that achieve load balancing at the network egress level.

 !!! caution "Limitation"
 	If the data channel of the node uses the UDP protocol, such as QUIC, KCP, etc., this node can only be used for the first level of the forwarding chain.